HabanaAI/gaudi-pytorch-bridge/docs/Pytorch_Operators_Split_Dtypes.rst

-histogram                                 Yes      Yes       No        No       No     torch.Tensor hypot                                     No       No        No        No       No     torch.Tensor hypot\_                                   No       No        No        No       No     torch.Tensor index_add                                 Yes      Yes       Yes       Yes      Yes    torch.Tensor index_add\_                               No       Yes       No        No       No     torch.Tensor index_copy                                Yes      Yes       Yes       Yes      Yes    torch.Tensor index_copy\_                              Yes      Yes       Yes       Yes      Yes    torch.Tensor
+histogram                                 Yes      Yes       No        No       No     torch.Tensor hypot                                     No       No        No        No       No     torch.Tensor hypot\_                                   No       No        No        No       No     torch.Tensor index_add                                 No       Yes       No        No       No     torch.Tensor index_add\_                               No       Yes       No        No       No     torch.Tensor index_copy                                Yes      Yes       Yes       Yes      Yes    torch.Tensor index_copy\_                              Yes      Yes       Yes       Yes      Yes    torch.Tensor